 - 5.3.12 Child Development.
 Lead Agencies are required to describe in their plan how training addresses child development principles, including the major domains of cognitive, social, emotional, physical development and approaches to learning (98.44(b)(1)(iii)). - a.
 Pre-Service and Ongoing Training - i.
 Describe the training content and provide the citation(s) for the training requirement(s).
 Include citations for both licensed and license-exempt providers.
 Both licensed center and family child care providers are required to participate in training specific to child development.
 Specific regulations outlining expectations for meeting these standards are outlined in the "Learning and Development" subsection of both the licensed center and family child care regulations.
 The requirement for initial and ongoing training related to child development principals is outlined in the "Professional Development" subsection of each set of promulgated regulations. - ii.
 Describe any variations in training requirements for this topic.
 Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?
-Licensed family child care providers complete preservice training prior to becoming licensed.
+PLicensed family child care providers complete preservice training prior to becoming licensed.
 Child development topics are included in this prelicensure training.
 Center child care staff are required to complete training on this topic within ninety (90) days of hire.
 Ongoing professional development for all types of licensed providers must be aligned to the Rhode Island Workforce Knowledge and Competencies.
-These competencies include the domains of child development, curriculum and assessment and are applicable to both licensed center and family child care providers, administrators and staff. - iii.
-To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.
+These competencies include the domains of child development, curriculum and assessment and are applicable to both licensed center and family child care providers, administrators and staff.

-iv.
+iii.
+To demonstrate compliance, certify by checking below when the state/territory requires iv.
 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?